-I know I said after my Drúadan Forest review some years ago, that I would never cover a quest in such a negative tone again.
-But boy, did I find another quest that I find unfair, and you are all hear to read me whining about it.
+I know I said after my Drúadan Forest review some years ago that I would never cover a quest in such a negative tone again.
+But boy, did I find another quest that I find unfair, and you are all here to read me whining about it.
 Under the Ash Mountains takes a few mechanics from previous scenarios, like the setting of the Dwarrowdelf cycle and the discard mechanic of Deadmen’s Dike.
-However, everything is pushed to its limit, forcing you to do well right out of the gate, or die trying.
-The quest shouldn’t be easy of course, you are close to Mordor, so don’t expect easy quests in this cycle.
+However, everything is pushed to its limit, forcing you to do well right out of the gate or die trying.
+The quest shouldn’t be easy; of course, you are close to Mordor, so don’t expect easy quests in this cycle.
 But I have a problem with this quest that forces you to do well in both questing and combat, or else you won’t get past stage 1.
-This quest also pretty much forces a deck onto you that includes Spirit, so that you are able to at least return some cards from your discard pile to your hand or deck.
+This quest also pretty much forces a deck onto you that includes Spirit, so you are able to at least return some cards from your discard pile to your hand or deck.
 You will also need strong heroes, as you cannot reliably find allies between all the discard effects.
-While the quest isn’t busted that only 1 deck can survive against it and the rest won’t get far, you are extremely restricted in what you can bring to the quest.
-But that’s enough for an opening rant, let’s look at this quest and I will try my best to get around to how to best beat it.
+While the quest isn’t busted that only 1 deck can survive against it, and the rest won’t get far, you are extremely restricted in what you can bring to the quest.
+But that’s enough for an opening rant, let’s look at this quest, and I will try my best to get around to how to best beat it.
 This one is a big puzzle, so let’s look at the pieces!

 Under the Ash Mountains

 - Found in: Under the Ash Mountains Adventure Pack, Vengeance of Mordor cycle, pack 4

 - Official Difficulty: 7

 - Community Difficulty: 9 (this quest is pushing towards the limits of the quest companion scale)

 - Encounter sets: Under the Ash Mountains, Twisted Tunnels.